jondashkyle/hardly-everything/documents/17-05-03-brainstorm.md

 - slow growth, project size, sustainability and how value informs decisions.
 - how the functionality could never be monetized at scale, and because of this can not become a “story” feature. questioning progress.
 - people’s general awareness that if you’re not paying for the product, you’re the product being sold
+- sorting options (dismissed, resurfaced, added)
 - instead of just links, you create “cards”
 - a card can be text, an image, a video, or mp3.
 - it can have a link
+- import channel / block from arena option
+- instead of edit mode, when hovering over a link/card you can hit edit
+- only view all toggle and add in nav
+- /api instead of /db

 ## current version